 3. Ability to Track Trends through Dashboards and Analytics

-Customized reports allow healthcare teams to drill down into data across departments and identify the source of the problem so that it can be prevented in the future.
-Access to robust analytics drives long term improvements, so care teams should be sure to consider the flexibility and ease of use of dashboards when choosing a safety checklist tool.
+Customized reports allow healthcare teams to drill down into data across departments and identify the source of the problem to prevent it in the future.
+Access to robust analytics drives long-term improvements, so care teams should be sure to consider the flexibility and ease of use of dashboards when choosing a safety checklist tool.

 4. Customizable for Your Care Setting

-Not all items on a safety checklist template will be applicable to every type of healthcare organization.
-For example, if your unit/ organization does not have patient rooms but uses exam rooms (such as in the case of primary care providers), you would need to modify certain safety questions such as “Is the bed clean and in good condition?” to “Is the exam table clean and in good condition?”
-It is important to choose a patient safety software that will be customizable to your care setting so that you are capturing the information that is most relevant for decision-making.
+Not all items on a safety checklist template will apply to every healthcare organization.
+For example, suppose your unit or organization does not have patient rooms but uses exam rooms (such as in the case of primary care providers).
+In that case, you need to modify certain safety questions such as “Is the bed clean and in good condition?” to “Is the exam table clean and in good condition?”

 Implementing a software solution for conducting safety checklists is a critical part of improving patient safety.
-With Performance Health Partner’s Patient Safety Solution, healthcare organizations can optimize safety checklists and automatically follow-up on safety issues to get closer to zero harm.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.
+Performance Health Partners Patient Safety and Safety Checklist Software Solutions allow healthcare organizations to optimize patient safety checklists and automatically follow-up on safety issues to get closer to zero harm.